 We receive, process and recycle up to 150,000 tons of waste annually using our fleet of vehicles which include skip, roll-on and tipper lorries.
 Our team are passionate about recycling every element of the waste we process; our meticulous yard reflects just that.
-We are proud that even the general waste that cannot be recycled is used to generate heat and electricity.
+We are proud that even the general waste that cannot be recycled is instead recovered to generate heat and electricity.
 The wood that we collect is shredded and sent to UK biomass plants where is it used to generate electricity and heating.

 Pre-sort.
 Only one skip is tipped in each bay at a time and larger waste types are removed via a 360 grab (wood, metal, cardboard, green waste etc).
 All of this is done in an enclosed building and the waste is sorted immediately, which makes it easier to recycle as it reduces contamination.

 After the pre-sort, the remaining waste from skips is too small to separate via a 360 grab (e.g. soil, rubble, concrete, small bits of plastic, wood, paper, metal etc.) All of these individual waste types can be recycled as useful resources.
 To ensure nothing is wasted, we feed this material into our bespoke machinery; designed by our directors and installed by our own engineers.

 A trommel then separates the waste types by size.
 An air knife blows off material that is light (e.g. plastic cement bags and paper) and the smaller, heavier material passes to another section of the plant.
 The oversized material reaches a belt where two operatives remove any large items (wood, plastic, metal etc) that isn’t hardcore material.
 The large hardcore material drops off the end of the belt and is recycled as aggregate.